jayvalentine/z80-os/README.md

 # z80-os

-A multitasking operating system for the humble Z80.
+An operating system for the humble Z80.